Air conduction hearing is the most common type of hearing whereby sound waves enter our ears and make their way to the eardrum and beyond.

 But this technology won’t sit well with everyone as it is fundamentally different from the one employed in your everyday speakers and headphones.

-In this guide, we’ll be covering how bone and air conduction work, their pros and cons, and how they compare to each other.
+In this manual, we will discuss how bone and air conduction function, their advantages and disadvantages, and how they contrast with each other.

 Table of ContentsShow